ahgraber/homelab-gitops-k3s/README.md

 3. Install k3s with Ansible

     ```sh
-    task ansible:install
+    task ansible:k3s
     ```

+   > The `kubeconfig` for interacting with your cluster should have been created in the root of your repository.

 4. Verify the nodes are online

-    📍 _If this command **fails** you likely haven't configured `direnv` as mentioned previously in the guide._

     ```sh
     kubectl get nodes -o wide